-· Labor and Delivery – one designated visitor per patient
+- ICU will allow one visitor per patient by appointment.

 We understand certain situations will require an exception to the visitor policy, and unit leadership will consider further exceptions.